aradinka/ditigal-garden/content/Impact of Land Cover on Environmental Processes.md

 ---
 title: Impact of Land Cover on Environmental Processes
 ---
-Land cover influence the energy balance, carbon budget, and. hydrological cycle as many different physical characteristics change as a function of land cover, such as albedo, emissivity, roughness, photosynthetic capacity and transpiration.]
+Land cover influence the energy balance, carbon budget, and. hydrological cycle as many different physical characteristics change as a function of land cover, such as albedo, emissivity, roughness, photosynthetic capacity and transpiration.

-**Key Concepts:**

 - **Land Cover Types**: Includes forests, grasslands, urban areas, etc.
 - **Influence on Environmental Processes**: Specifically affects energy balance, carbon budget, and hydrological cycle.